For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-The Research Master's in Child Development and Education is an intensive, selective two-year programme that trains students to become researchers in the field of parenting, education and child development.
+Look forward to an intensive two-year programme that trains you to become a researcher in education and child development.
 The programme consists of 120 EC credits.

-• You may benefit from the department's extensive experimental research facilities.
+• Experience with our department's extensive experimental research facilities

 • Year 1